-What’s in my camera bag for travel photography is a bit more intense than what I’m using when I’m shooting family portraits, as you can see from the volume of gear below, I take this with me when I’m going on vacation or staying in another country I always find places to stay with obx rentals near beautiful places to photography.
+What’s in my camera bag for travel photography is a bit more intense than what I’m using when I’m shooting family portraits, as you can see from the volume of gear below, I take this with me when I’m going on vacation.
+Because I travel so extensively from Canada I decided that a ETA for Canada would make traveling easier and also allow me less problems when carrying all my camera equiptment.
+When I am traveling I always find places to stay with obx rentals near beautiful places to photography.
 But this is also camera gear for two of us if that eases your soul.
 When it comes to our camera bag for travel photography, Brian and I have one goal: keep it LIGHTWEIGHT.
 Between the two of us, you can see what is absolute necessity from waterproof camera bags to certain lenses to a mini flashlight that comes in handy as a GREAT bartering tactic.

 When Brian first got this waterproof camera bag, I was so confused.
 But the first time we were on a long tail boat in Thailand, and the water from the Andaman Sea splashed over the side and onto all our stuff…I got it.
 You might think a waterproof camera bag is a little excessive, but if you’re doing travel photography in areas where you’ll be on a boat, hiking, or under a ton of rainfall, you may want to reconsider.
 Just this summer we were exploring the Hill Country in Texas with our kids, and we had to cross a river.
 Brian carried this waterproof camera bag over his head, and I can’t tell you how relieved I was to know that the camera gear was good.
 We may have lost one of our kids in the river’s current, but at least the camera gear was good. 🙂